siphonjs/siphon/README.md

 Siphonjs is an easy-to-use data extraction library for Nodejs designed to work at scale.

 Features include:
--Only one dependency: the 'request' module
+- Only one dependency: the 'request' module
--Rotating proxies to enable higher volume searches -Clustered servers for improved performance and error handling -Optional dependency: selenium-webdriver for jobs requiring full client-side rendering -Optional dependency: Redis to create a large queue connected to multiple servers
+- Rotating proxies to enable higher volume searches
+- Clustered servers for improved performance and error handling
+- Optional dependency: selenium-webdriver for jobs requiring full client-side rendering
+- Optional dependency: Redis to create a large queue connected to multiple servers

 # Install
 ```